uob-coms20007/uob-coms20007.github.io/syntax/obtaining.md

   \tm{id} \leftarrow \tm{exp}; \tm{id} \leftarrow \tm{exp}; \cdots{} \tm{id} \leftarrow \tm{exp}
 $$

-We can also derive these sequences as follows:
+We can also derive these sequences using the following productions:

 $$
   \begin{array}{rcl}